 (6) Must I quote the annual percentage rate when discussing rates with a borrower?
 Yes.
 You must quote the annual percentage rate and other terms of the loan if you give an oral quote of an interest rate to the borrower.
 TILA's Regulation Z, 12 C.F.R., Part 1026.26 provides guidance for using the annual percentage rate in oral disclosures.

 (7) May a mortgage broker or loan originator advertise rates or fees as the "lowest" or "best"?

-(8) When I advertise, or present a business card to a potential borrower, must I make the disclosures required under the act and these rules?
+(8) When I present a business card to a potential borrower, must I make the disclosures required under RCW 19.146.030?